UK pro bono work

 Accountability of multi-national corporations

-We worked with the UN Special Rapporteur on "Business and Human Rights" Professor John Ruggie, on the development on the United Nations Guiding principles (UNGP’s) which are internationally recognised standards of conduct for multi- national corporations.
-These were later implemented in several countries including the UK as National Action Plans (NAP’s).
+We worked with the former UN Special Rapporteur on "Business and Human Rights" Professor John Ruggie, on the development on the United Nations Guiding principles (UNGP’s) which are internationally recognised standards of conduct for multi- national corporations.
+These were later implemented in many countries including the UK as National Action Plans (NAP’s).
 Our efforts focussed on the redress pillar toward making global companies accountable to those whose lives are impacted by rights violations in global supply chains in host countries, in particular where extractive, deforestation and garment industries are based.
+The UNGP’s now form the basis for building on principles of duty of care in the context of corporate climate accountability, and as active members of the climate change expert group at the British Institute of advanced and comparative law we are working to further expand corporate accountability in this area.